Competitors' Information

 A buzzer will sound after their presentation if a contestant is disqualified for any of the following reasons

-No, GW has made the decision to not allow the winners of first, second or third place to also win the People's Choice award.
+No, winners of first, second, or third place are not eligible to win the People's Choice award.